livoras/runback/README.md

   name?: string;  // Step name
-  options?: Record<string, any>;  // Parameters passed to action depends?: string[];  // Dependent steps each?: string;  // Data reference for iteration
+  options?: Record<string, any>;  // Parameters passed to action depends?: string[];  // Dependent steps each?: string | any[];  // Data reference for iteration or direct array }
-}
 ```